 This little boy thinks he owns the world.
 He’s a cute kid and likely the center of his grandmother’s universe.
 That’s the way five-year olds should be: happy, confident and ready to take on the world.
 He’s undoubtedly a handful and a hoot for his family.
 On the bus today I watched a tiny infant … Continue reading Children Have a Big Job

 You should have been there.
 Wednesday’s morning news reported that when schools close for the swine flu, some children miss out on their only meal of the day.
 The story put me closer to the edge than I realized.
-The weepy spell in the car on the way into work wasn’t enough.
-I wish I … Continue reading News of children having one meal a day triggers outrage
+The weepy spell driving to work wasn’t enough.
+I wish I had gotten it all out. … Continue reading News of children having one meal a day triggers outrage